Pjarlukens/pi-looper-with-volume-control/README.md

 # raspi-looper
-Simple 4 track looper for Raspberry Pi.
+Simple 4 track looper for Raspberry Pi with 4 potentiometers wich controls the volume on each track.
 Uses pyaudio.

 Uses a USB soundcard probably.
-Uses 8 buttons (push-to-connect) and 8 LEDs to trigger and indicate playback and recording on 4 tracks.
+Uses 8 buttons (push-to-connect) and 8 LEDs to trigger and indicate playback and recording on 4 tracks and uses 4 10k linear potentiometers
 One leg of each button goes to ground, as does the negative side of each LED.
 The free legs of the buttons are connected as in gpio_connections.txt The positive side of the LEDs are connected through 100Ohm current-limiting resistors to gpio pins as in gpio_connections.txt